 Hippopotamuses might look like adorable creatures, but they are easily one of the most deadly animals in Africa.

-There are a lot of ways to enjoy hippo meat, some of the most popular are as follows: Grilled, roasted, or dried.
+There are a lot of ways to enjoy hippo meat, some of the most popular being grilled, roasted, or dried.

 Does Hippo Meat Taste Good?

 People have been eating hippo meat for centuries.
-Most people that try this meat claim that it is similar to beef, but it has a mildly sweet flavor.
+Most people who try this meat claim that it is similar to beef, but it has a mildly sweet flavor.

-The texture on the other hand is a little tough.
-As such, you might need to marinate your hippo meat before you cook or smoke it.
+As such, you should marinate your hippo meat before you cook or smoke it.

 But, what makes hippo meat truly unique when you compare it to other meat is the high-fat content and marbling.